-The interpretation of landscape may be theorized in many ways, mainly emanating from both, socio-cultural environmental relations and processes.
+The interpretation of landscape may be theorized in many ways, mainly emanating both, socio-cultural relations environmental processes.
 Classic works on landscape throughout Europe characteristically took the historical transformation of physical forms by culture groups as their main interest.
 Landscape interpretation amounted essentially to the explanation of how natural and cultural forces combined in shaping environments.